• Skip to primary navigation

 Easy Blackcurrant Crumble Recipe

-A delicious fruit dessert using fresh or frozen blackcurrants, best served with sweet creamy custard or vanilla ice cream to offset the tart fruit.
+This tasty dessert can be made with fresh or frozen blackcurrants and is best served with creamy custard or vanilla ice cream to balance the tartness.

 Blackcurrant crumble in a red pie dish.

-Juicy tart blackcurrant crumble with apples is one of our very favourite desserts, especially after a roast dinner on a Sunday!
+Apple and blackcurrant crumble is one of our very favourite desserts, especially after a roast dinner!

 It's perfect any time of year, but particularly in late summer/early autumn when the Bramleys are ready on my tree.
 You can use other apples too, such as Granny Smith.